frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 sanctity for the married person.

 There was a lawyer in Sydney who told a story of how she was approached by an elderly couple.
-He was 86 years old and she, 83.
+He was 86 years old and she was 83.

 She said, "What can I do for you?"